 The latter is also the starting point for a scenic auto/bike tour around the Cactus Forest Loop Drive.

-For a close-up view of this magical desert wonderland, hike Desert Ecology Trail lined with interpretive signs and a number of shelters with benches to rest from the desert heat.
+For a close-up view of this magical desert wonderland, hike the Desert Ecology Trail lined with interpretive signs and a number of shelters with benches to rest from the desert heat.

 You can also take a scenic drive along the Cactus Forest Scenic Loop Drive to marvel at the stunning views of the Rincon Mountains or camp at the nearby Gilbert Ray Campground.